What is the difference between current assets and current...

 Working capital, also known as net working capital, is the difference between a company's current assets, like cash, accounts receivable (customers' unpaid bills) and inventories of raw materials and finished goods, and its current liabilities, like accounts payable.

-Which of the following is the fastest means of sending a document from one place to another? ...
+Which of the following is a function of marketing department in a firm? ...